DaniDevOfficial/BlackStellarMusicOverhaul/README.md

 ![About](./assets/about.png)

-A simple fix for this section would be setting the width to 100vw, ensuring it occupies the entire width of the screen.
-There might be a more optimal solution, but it's too complex to explain at the moment.
+A simple fix for this section would be setting the width to 100vw (currently it is set to 90vw), ensuring it occupies the entire width of the screen.

 ## 5. Supervision Section